 It’s important that individuals immigrating to the U.S. with significant foreign income and assets have proper tax planning.
 Nonresident spouses should be cautious in making a 6013 election or filing jointly, which may unintentionally subject them to U.S. tax on foreign income and FBAR/FATCA reporting requirements.

-A 6013(h) election is often advisable, especially since the taxpayer is a resident anyway for at least part of the year.
+A 6013(h) election is often advisable, especially if the taxpayer will be a resident anyway for at least part of the year.
 It allows taxpayers to use lower married filing jointly tax rates, itemize deductions, and claim personal exemptions.
+However, in cases where the spouse is present in the U.S. but would not meet the substantial presence test because the presence days are excluded, such with an F-1 visa, it may create foreign asset and income reporting obligations that the taxpayer would otherwise not be subject to.

 A 6013(g) election, on the other hand, will treat a nonresident alien spouse as a resident when they would have otherwise not been subject to U.S. tax.
 In addition, it would apply in subsequent years unless terminated in writing.
 The 6013(g) should almost never be made, except where the nonresident spouse has insignificant foreign income and assets.
 Generally, where one spouse is a nonresident, the resident spouse should file separately.
 The nonresident spouse then has no U.S. tax return filing obligation, unless they have U.S. source income.